wazo-platform/wazo-doc/source/ecosystem/devices.rst

 The following phones are only supported by the community.
 In other words, maintenance, bug corrections and features are developed by members of the XiVO community.
 XiVO does not officially endorse support for these phones.

+``xivo-provd`` plugins for these devices can be installed from the :ref:`"community supported devices" repository <alternative-plugins-repo>`.

 Aastra
 ------